rhicking/mywork/README.md

 1. **Create a KV Namespace**

    - Go to Cloudflare Dashboard → Workers → KV.
-   - Create a new namespace named `SIREN`.
+   - Create a new namespace named `MYWORK`.

 2. **Configure `wrangler.toml`**

    - Add the KV namespace to your config file:
      ```toml
      [[kv_namespaces]]
-     binding = "SIREN"
+     binding = "MYWORK"
      id = "YOUR_KV_NAMESPACE_ID"
      ```